 Hiring Designers to build a great Product Design team in Sydney is not easy.
 Neither is finding the right role with the right employer.
-So instead of boring you with yet another generic job description that looks just like any other out there, I want to talk you through what we’re planning, and what types of people we’d like us to join.
+So instead of boring you with yet another generic job description for a Senior UX Designer that looks just like any other out there, I want to talk you through what we’re planning, and what types of people we’d like to join us.
 And if by the end you think “I want to be part of this, and I have something to offer that will be useful”, then get in touch with us!
 And if you’re not quite sure, but you’re genuinely curious to learn more, get in touch with us, too.

 About the company

-We have a medium-sized Product Design team in Sydney’s Inner West that looks after our flagship product CargoWise.
-Global logistics as an industry vertical is very broad and very deep, and CargoWise covers many, many aspects of it, and we’re shipping many hundreds of improvements to the product every year.
-To enable and support all of this with a modern Product Design practice, we need to grow this team to several times its current size.
+We are a team of about 20 Product Designers in Sydney’s Inner West (and a few more in Europe and the US) that looks after our flagship product CargoWise.
+The domain of global logistics is very broad and very deep, and CargoWise covers many, many aspects of it.
+We’re shipping many hundreds of improvements to the product every year.

 We have implemented a hub-and-spoke structure to serve our main product, CargoWise:

-- The spokes in this model are made up of embedded Designers who are placed into business units for longer periods of time.
-These are usually Designers with a focus on UX and user research, who over time, learn the subject matter of the business units from the subject matter experts they’re working with.
+- The SPOKES in this model are made up of embedded Designers who are placed into business units for longer periods of time.
+These are usually Designers with a focus on UX and user research.
+Over time, they learn the subject matter of the business units from the subject matter experts they’re working with.

 - Hub and spokes work together to resolve difficult interaction problems.
 This is a win-win: embedded UX Designers have access to UI Designers, while the Design System team learns of real-world challenges their system needs to tackle.

-A week as a Designer on our team usually starts with a Design Collaboration session.
-After sharing how our weekends have been and what this week has in store for us, Designers can present PROBLEMS they’re currently trying to solve.
-Other Designers can then volunteer to assist, and we might run a workshop or two to provide new ideas and approaches for the Designer in need.
+A week as a Designer on our team usually starts with a Design Showcase session.
+After sharing how our weekends have been and what this week has in store for us, our various mini-teams showcase the progress they’ve made, and flag anything that might be interesting for others in the Design team.

 Later in the week, we have our Design Critique session.
-Every Designer showcases the SOLUTIONS they’ve been working on, and receives constructive feedback from all other Designers.
+Designer showcase the solutions they’ve been working on, and receives constructive feedback from all other Designers.

 With this combination of rituals, all Designers have full access to the whole Design group on a regular basis, regardless of where they’re embedded.
 This helps with projects, but also provides learning opportunities from others in the team.

-Additionally, every Designer has a weekly 1:1 with their manager (currently me in most cases) to get continuous constructive feedback, talk about the challenges they tackle, receive coaching, etc.
+Additionally, every Designer has a weekly 1:1 with their manager to get continuous constructive feedback, talk about the challenges they tackle, receive coaching, etc.

 We round out our week with our Week-end Wind-Down, which is strictly social and has been known to include silly drawing games and quizzes like “Whose fridge is this anyway?”.

-Currently we meet, in person, one day per fortnight at our Head Office in Alexandria, Sydney, allowing for stronger collaboration across our team.
+Currently we meet, in person, every Tuesday at our Head Office in Alexandria, Sydney, allowing for stronger collaboration across our team.
 However, anybody is welcome to come to the office more often than that.

 Get in touch